 Figure out what promo photos and videos you want to use.
 Prepare graphics for Facebook, Twitter, etc. using a service like Canva.
 Create a schedule of when (roughly) you want to release each component.
 For example, some artists create countdown graphics in the days leading up to their album release.

 When you have good content ready, pre-schedule some social media posts.
 You can schedule posts directly on Facebook.
-To schedule posts on your Twitter, you can use a service like HootSuite or Buffer to preschedule tweets.
+To schedule posts on your Twitter, you can use a service like HootSuite or Buffer.

 Releasing an album or an EP is a lot of work, and using one of these scheduling systems will make your life so much easier.